IkarosKappler/plotboilerplate/README.md

  * Extend the perpendicular Bézier demo (currently working with one curve only).

 ## Todos for future Version 2 (not backwards compatible)
- * Change the Vector.inverse() function.
-This is not what the inverse of a vector should be.
+ * Change the Vector.inverse() function to reverse (or something).
+Currently this is not what the inverse of a vector should be.
+ * Change the bezier point path order from [start,end,startContro,endControl] to [start,startControl,endControl,end].

 ## Browsers support